Spatially resolved gas-phase metallicity at z~2-3 with JWST/NIRISS: The Sample

 We performed an additional third step for GLASS to avoid strongly lensed systems.
 Obtaining accurate source-frame 2D metallicity maps of strongly lensed systems would be challenging \citep[see ][He et al. in prep]{Wang:2022aa, Metha:2024aa} and would require employing lens reconstruction techniques, which is beyond the scope of this work.
 Therefore we discarded multiply-imaged systems and any object with a magnification $\mu>2$ \citep{Bergamini:2023aa}.
 This yielded four minimally-distorted galaxies in the GLASS field, all of which are $\gtrsim300$ kpc away from the cluster center in projection.
 We do not correct for magnification for these galaxies.
 Given that our goal is to essentially correlate emission line maps, and all maps are stretched the same way, that stretching would have minimal impact on said correlation.
 Essentially our results for the GLASS galaxies can be thought of as image-plane correlations.

-In summary, this selection yields nine galaxies -- five from Par028 (PASSAGE) and four from Abell 2744 (GLASS).
-Given our end goal of measuring metallicity, and the fact that most metallicity diagnostics assume ionisation by star-formation, we ensured that our sample does not include any AGN-hosts that might skew our metallicity measurements.
-Therefore, the next step was to discard potential AGN-hosts, which removed one galaxy from Par028, as described in \cref{sec:ohno}.
+In summary, this selection yields eight galaxies -- four from Par028 (PASSAGE) and four from Abell 2744 (GLASS).
+Given our end goal of measuring metallicity, and the fact that most metallicity diagnostics assume ionization by star-formation, we ensured that our sample does not include any AGN-hosts that might skew our metallicity measurements.
+Therefore, the next step was to discard potential AGN-hosts, as described in \cref{sec:ohno}.